대수적 위상수학

 \[f_\bullet(-):F_\bullet(-) \rightarrow G_\bullet(-)\]

-such that \(H_0(f)=f_0\), and such a natural transformation is unique up to natural chain homotopy.
+such that \(H_0(f)=f_0\), and such a natural transformation \(f\) is unique up to natural chain homotopy.

 That is, starting from \(f(X)_0: H_0(F(X))\rightarrow H_0(G(X))\) defined at the homology level, we must construct a chain map \(f_\bullet(X):F_\bullet(X)\rightarrow G_\bullet(X)\).
-To this end, let us first define the \(0\)-th component \(f_0(X)\).
-Since \(F_0(X)\) is free, this amounts to specifying the image of each \(u:M\rightarrow X\).
-Now the following commutative diagram
+To do this, we first define the \(0\)th component \(f_0(X)\) of \(f_\bullet(X)\).
+Since \(F_0(X)\) is free, this amounts to defining where each \(u:M\rightarrow X\) is sent.
+On the other hand, by the following commutative diagram

 lifting